ARCS: Advancing Science

 Rebekah Gensure, MD, PhD, graduated summa cum laude in 2005 with a BS in Biomedical Engineering from Boston University.
 She then completed her graduate training at Rutgers University, receiving a PhD degree in Biomedical Engineering in 2013 and an MD degree in 2016.

-Since starting ophthalmology residency at the Moran Eye Center, Rebekah has been working under the direction of Dr. Paul Bernstein, MD, PhD, on an investigational ophthalmologic imaging device from Heidelberg Engineering called FLIO (Fluorescence Lifetime Imaging in Ophthalmology).
+Since starting ophthalmology residency at the Moran Eye Center, Rebekah has been working under the direction of Paul S. Bernstein, MD, PhD, on an investigational ophthalmologic imaging device from Heidelberg Engineering called FLIO (fluorescence lifetime imaging ophthalmoscope).
 The device is non-invasive and measures the decay patterns of areas of the retina in response to two different wavelengths of fluorescent light.
 Fluorescence lifetimes have been shown to correlate with macular pigment.
 The device has demonstrated utility in several diseases including macular holes and AMD.
 In the present studies, their study has identified fluorescence decay patterns that appear to be common among patients with macular telangiectasias (MacTel) and retinitis pigmentosa.
 They have also undertaken a series of systematic control studies to characterize expected fluorescence decay properties of the common carotenoids.
-They are currently building a database of FLIO data for a variety of other disease entities including uveitis, white dot syndromes, retinitis pigmentosa, and patients on plaquenil, among others.
+They are currently building a database of FLIO data for a variety of other disease entities including uveitis, white dot syndromes, retinitis pigmentosa, and patients on Plaquenil, among others.

 Nikko Ronquillo, MD, PhD, received the Achievement Rewards for College Scientists (ARCS) Foundations' Randall J Olson Scholar Award in October 2015.